Here are answers to some common questions about accounts for the Nest app.

-Nest cameras and Nest Hello will not work without an account.
-If you delete your account, you won’t be able to use your Nest camera or Hello until you add it to another account in the Nest app.
+Nest cameras and doorbells won't work without an account.
+If you delete your account, you won’t be able to use your Nest camera or doorbell until you add it to another account in the Nest app.

 If you have a Nest Aware subscription

 When you delete your account, your camera’s video history will be erased including markers and snapshots on the Sightline in the Nest app.
 Once your video history and snapshots are deleted, they’re gone forever.
 They cannot be recovered.
 We do not keep backups.
 In addition, if your camera was using familiar face alerts, your familiar faces data will be deleted.

 After deleting your account, you may need to cancel your Nest Aware subscription as well:

 If you purchased Nest Aware directly from Nest, deleting your account will cancel your Nest Aware subscription at the same time.
 No further action is needed.